AlgoArtisan01/Pedestrian-Detection/README.md

 python app.py
 ```

-**Expected Output:**

-* The script will load a video or webcam feed.
-* It will detect pedestrians and highlight them using bounding boxes.

 ## 🛠 Customization

 Modify `cv2.VideoCapture()` in `detect_pedestrians.py` to:

 * Use a video file → `cv2.VideoCapture("video.mp4")`
 * Use a webcam → `cv2.VideoCapture(0)`

-Tune detection parameters in the script for better accuracy.

 ## ⚡ Features